Environmental Sustainability – Meaning, Examples and Importance

 It’s easy to think of natural resources as a taken-for-granted input to business activities.
 We assume there will always be fish to catch or trees to cut, to use for the products we make.
 We don’t always consider how many resources we use, or where our products go after they’re used.

 “Ecosystem services” acknowledges that the products and services nature provides us with are pretty special.
-It would be hard to function without the resources we get from nature, whether water or crops.
+It would be hard to function without the natural resources we get from the environment, whether water or crops.
 And, as with anything precious, we need to work to maintain them.
 Think of nature as a valued employee, making your business better.

 Step 2: Know which ecosystem services are relevant to your business